krishnalalstha/mobile-developer-assignment/Job-Application-Assigment.md

 ### Assignment

-Create a contact database any MBaaS platform (like [Back4App](https://www.back4app.com/), or [Backendless](https://backendless.com/)) that saves user’s full name, address, contact number and image.
-Your app should
+Create a contact management application using [Firestore](https://firebase.google.com/docs/firestore/) with a simple login using [Firbase Authentication](https://firebase.google.com/docs/auth/) that must include an email signup, along with atleast one Social Media platform of your choice.

+Your app should let users:
+* Add/Edit new contact,
 * List existing contacts,
 * Show contact detail page,
-* Add/Edit new contact,
-* Batch sync newly added contact information using a background service or a job scheduler.
+* Schedule a periodic check for any updates in the user's contact database via background service or a job scheduler.

 Once contact information is loaded (both listing and detail) data should persist.
 Any persistance mechnism can be used, i.e., cache or database.